Actor Leslie Jordan Admits Speaking Out Of Turn On ‘Will And Grace’ Reunion: ‘I Did Whisper A Few Things I Shouldn’t Have’

 Interestingly, as random as the thought of Collins being part of the Will and Grace reboot might seem, it is actually Jordan’s possible involvement that brings up the most questions.

 In the hour-long series finale of Will and Grace, aptly titled “The Finale,” a two-year time jump in the lives of the core foursome of the sitcom — Messing’s Grace, openly gay confidante Will (Eric McCormack), flamboyant Jack (Sean Hayes), and Mullally’s aforementioned Karen — reveals that Jordan’s character literally flies out of a window after a strong gust of wind enters the room that he is standing in.
-Leslie’s wealth then transfers over to Jack, who was forced to marry Beverley by way of a prolonged IOU to his formerly rich best friend, Karen.
+Leslie’s wealth then transfers over to Jack, who was forced to marry Beverley by way of a prolonged IOU to his formerly-rich best friend, Karen.

 Leslie has never shared just how the show planned to explain his character’s return, but he had no problem gloating to Gibson on his Outstanding Guest Actor Emmy win that the role garnered him in 2006.